Sagat Petchyindee: Post career

 Since retiring, Sagat works as a kickboxing trainer.

 Sagat taught Firas Zahabi, who later co-founded the Tristar Gym, the art of Muay Thai.

 Sagat was likely the inspiration for the character Sagat in the Street Fighter video game.

 Personal life

 Sagat was born into a boxing family.
-His grandfather was Sukh Prasarthinpimai, a renowned Muay Thai fighter in the 1950s, known by the nickname "Yak Phi Khomot" (the Ghost Giant).
+His grandfather was Sukh Prasarthinpimai, a renowned Muay Thai fighter in the 1950s, known by the nickname "Yak Phi Khamot" (the Ghost Giant).